All About BudgetsDebtCredit Is Not Real Money Or Back-Up Cash

-Credit Is Not Real Money Or Back Up Cash : The Saturday Weekend Review #272
+Credit Is Not Real Money Or Back-Up Cash

-Getting credit in Canada seems to be the easy way out when you need money fast but also a quick way to find yourself in a place you’d rather avoid, debt.
+Getting credit in Canada seems to be the easy way out when you need money fast, but also a quick way to find yourself where you’d rather avoid debt.

-Credit is not real money and if you remind yourself of that often you will understand you have to use it responsibly.
+Credit is not real money; if you remind yourself of that often, you will understand you must use it responsibly.

-When your credit card debt is larger than your savings account then you know you’ve gotten yourself into a pickle.
+When your credit card debt is more significant than your savings account, you know you’ve gotten into a pickle.

 Approximately 70 per cent of Canadian households have debt, with the average indebtedness at 170 per cent of disposable income—meaning that for every dollar households earn after taxes, Canadians owe $1.70.